WA8LMF Home Page | Main Ham Radio Page | Main APRS Page | Updated 28 June 06

 Updated 28 September 2005

-The symbols in this set are a composite of the original G4IDE set provided with UI-View and the U.S. customary symbols used by WinAPRS, APRSplus, Findu and APRSworld, etc. including the latest suggested changes by WB4APR.
+The symbols in this set are a composite of the original G4IDE set provided with UI-View and the U.S. customary symbols used by WinAPRS, APRSplus, the lastest version of APRSpoint, Findu, and APRSworld, etc. including the latest suggested changes by WB4APR.
 (The "U.S. customary" set was originally designed years ago by KH4G for use with JavAPRS and findu.com.)

 Note that for web display purposes, the images are presented in GIF format.
 For actual use in UI-View, UI-Point and APRSplus, the images have to be in 256-color BMP format.
 For use by JavAPRS and Findu, they have to be 256-color PNG format.